These zoodles are served with a fabulous bolognese sauce that’s super quick to make.

 All that’s left to do is cook the zoodles.
 Pat them with paper towels again to remove any moisture.
 Then heat two tablespoons of olive oil in another skillet.
 Add three cloves of chopped garlic and cook until fragrant.
 Then toss in the zoodles.
 Once the zoodles are cooked, let them sit for a few minutes to allow any excess water to be released before draining them.

-Serve the zoodles immediately in a bowl covered in the hearty Bolognese sauce and topped with freshly grated Parmesan cheese.
+Serve the zoodles immediately in a bowl covered in the hearty Bolognese sauce.
+You may top with freshly grated Parmesan cheese, but this is optional.
 Buon Appetito!

 Want to save this recipe?
 Pin it!

 Zoodles (Zucchini Noodles) with Bolognese sauce

 This Bolognese sauce is a quick and simple twist on the classic Italian meat-based red sauce.
 Cover zoodles with the warm and savory Bolognese sauce.
 Yum.